-Preimplantation Genetic Diagnosis (PGD) is a technique used by specialized medical laboratories to select embryos not found to carry specific genetic disorders prior their transfer into a woman’s womb.
+Preimplantation Genetic Diagnosis (PGD) is a technique used by specialized medical laboratories to select embryos not found to carry specific genetic disorders prior to their transfer into a woman’s womb.

 Why is PGD used?